Passive/Cleo/README.md

      - Supports the latest discord updates
      - Grabs Lightcord, Discord and Brave just to name a few.
      - Fast, Its made in C++
+     - Detected by only 3 av-engines
+     - Collects PC info
 ## Cons
      - Does not support early windows versions
      - Hard to understand for beginners in programming